-Figure 7.3 Here

-Figure 7.4 Here

-Recently, results of DNA analysis showed that the Oase 1 genome has between 6 and 9 percentage of Neandertal ancestry, resulting from interbreeding only a few generations prior to the time the Oase 1 individual lived (Fu et al. 2015).
-However, Fu and colleagues also note that none of these Neandertal genes made it through to recent people.
+Recently, results of DNA analysis showed that the Oase 1 genome has between 6 and 9 percentage of Neanderthal ancestry, resulting from interbreeding only a few generations prior to the time the Oase 1 individual lived (Fu et al. 2015).
+However, Fu and colleagues also note that none of these Neanderthal genes made it through to recent people.
 This result indicates the complexity of human evolution following the establishment of modern humans in Europe during the Upper Palaeolithic.
 Specifically, the Oase 1 genome demonstrates the extent of change in the European gene pool from the Early Upper Palaeolithic timeframe to the Holocene.